philbooth/escomplex/README.md

 If an array of syntax trees
-is passed in the `ast` argument, the result will be a result object containing the following properties:
+is passed in the `ast` argument, the result will be an object containing the following properties:

 * `result.reports`: